Would You Like To

 - A complete set of professionally produced conference recordings…

-The full-price cost of admission for the Live and Invest in Belize Conference is only US$1,095 per person, only US$1,595 per couple.
+The special price or this year’s Live and Invest in Belize Conference is only US$1,095 per person, only US$1,595 per couple.
 (That’s right… the second half of a couple attends for less than half-price!)

-And you may be eligible for an even better discount, on top of these Early Bird discounts:
+And you may be eligible for an even better discount:

 - Existing Overseas Living Letter readers will save US$50.